-The following plants are low water, perennial, culinary herbs, mostly from the Mediterranean.
+The following plants are low water, culinary perennials, often from the Mint family.
 Unless stated otherwise, they need full sun, very well drained, poor soil, no organic mulch, and once established for two years, no water except rain.
 Some plants, however, will look better with monthly water and gravel as mulch.
 Many do best in raised garden beds which provide better drainage.
 Most attract butterflies and bees and have ornamental cultivars.
 Edible plants, of course, must NOT be treated with pesticides.

 Bronze Fennel - Foeniculum vulgare 'Purpureum' or 'Nigra'

 Fennel is a short-lived perennial herb in the Celery family.
 Having yellow flowers and feathery leaves, Fennel can grow to 6' tall.
 Bronze Fennel is often considered a decorative version of Fennel, but has the same flavor and is more drought tolerant.
 The yellow flowers, leaves, stems and seeds are used in cooking.
 Avoid planting near Dill, because they cross easily with poor results.
 This plant does better in slightly acidic, sandy, dry soil.
 USDA hardiness zone: 3-10.

 An evergreen shrub and member of the Myrtle family.